CLUEDO and the Promotion of Responsibility

 Was it Colonel Rubio in the billiard room with the wrench?
-Was it Mrs. Celeste in the library with the candelabrum?
+Was it Mrs. Celeste in the library with the candlestick?
 Or perhaps Father Prado?
-Clue is an addictive mystery game that activates our inner detective.
-Created in 1948, its goal is to deduce who committed the crime, where, and with what tool.
+Cluedo is an addictive mystery game that activates our inner detective.
+Created in 1948, its objective is to deduce who committed the crime, where, and with what tool.
 Let's talk about the diffusion of responsibility.

-There are moments in teams when we feel like we are in a game of Clue.
-We have in front of us the fantastic team of a company that hasn't been performing well lately.
-After working on a project, they find themselves in the following scenarios: the results are below expectations; the objectives have not been met; and/or the procedures have not been followed correctly.
+There are moments in teams when we feel like we are in a game of Cluedo.
+We have in front of us the fantastic team of a company that hasn't been doing very well lately.
+After working on a project, they find themselves in the following scenarios: the results are below expectations; the objectives have not been met; and/or the procedure has not been followed correctly.
 It is then that the team faces "the meeting," the moment for feedback, the moment to

 evaluate what has happened; the moment when the game begins.